I created an easy to use API to help businesses do incredible things with AI.

 Alpine.js VS. jQuery: gently modernize how you write JavaScript

-And they also probably fear the complexity of modern JavaScript framework (I can dig that).
+And they also probably fear the complexity of modern JavaScript frameworks (I can dig that).

 Luckily, Alpine.js is none of this.
 It’s extremely easy to use and is as convenient as jQuery, while being modern.